tt-rss/tt-rss.github.io/docs/Feed-Handler-Plugins.md

 > you do use them, at least don't enable them for all feeds.

-Some plugins utilize global per-feed content hooks which either modify fetched feed XML data (i.e. fixing broken-XML) or even generate it entirely, for tt-rss to process, for websites that don't actually provide RSS feeds.
+Some plugins utilize global per-feed content hooks which either modify fetched feed XML data (i.e. fixing broken XML) or even generate it entirely, for tt-rss to process, for websites that don't actually provide RSS feeds.

 While having this ability available for plugins is valuable there are several
 downsides:

-1. This entirely bypasses rate-limiting and article duplicate checking done during normal feed update process.
+1. This entirely bypasses rate limiting and article duplicate checking done during normal feed update process.
 A badly written plugin using
    <code>HOOK_FETCH_FEED</code> may cause your tt-rss feed to keep updating
    feeds indefinitely, processing all articles every time, causing unnecessary